Consular Notification and Assistance:

 4) If your consulate maintains an Internet site, does it include basic information about the rights of detainees and contact information?

-6) How would you respond to a request for assistance from a defence attorney?
-For example, could you provide them with a standard affidavit indicating the forms of assistance that you routinely provide to detained Canadians, for use in court?
+6) How would you respond to a request for assistance from a defense attorney?
+For example, could you provide them with a standard affidavit indicating the forms of assistance that you routinely provide to detained nationals, for use in court?

 7) Are there legal issues relating to consular assistance on which you are unclear?
-For instance, if both defendants in a case are Mexicans, how would you render assistance to their respective (but competing) attorneys?
-If a detained Mexican provides you with pertinent information about the crime circumstances, what are your legal obligations and privileges in disclosing that information?
+For instance, if both defendants in a case are nationals, how would you render assistance to their respective (but competing) attorneys?
+If a detained national provides you with pertinent information about the crime circumstances, what are your legal obligations and privileges in disclosing that information?